 These measures continue along with regular safety communications, signage and briefings provided through internal communications platforms.

 We were recently assessed and approved to carry Qualmark’s COVID Clean Approved logo, reflecting that our business is aware of all COVID-19 requirements as set out by the New Zealand government.

 Under the Protection Framework introduced 2 December 2021 we will be implementing the following:

-- The Deck Café, which is open to our guests as well as the general public, will require proof of vaccination prior to entry as mandated by the government.
+- The Deck Café, which is open to our guests as well as the general public, requires proof of vaccination prior to entry as mandated by the government at Red level.

 Prevention – How to protect yourself and others

 Ministry of Health Guidelines